 Though we’ve created and made macOS Mojave ISO file and macOS Mojave VMware & Mojave VirtualBox image online.
 For some reasons if you’d like to obtain Mojave ISO whether for installing Mojave on Windows or for other reasons, we’ve it prepared for you.

 Creating macOS Mojave ISO file for installing macOS Mojave on VMware or VirtualBox works the same without a difference.
-This process can be done on machine running macOS, on an actual Mac and on a virtual machine.
+This process can be done on machine running macOS, on an actual Mac, and on a virtual machine.
 This process can be done on any macOS version.
 Just for your information, I’ve done it on macOS Catalina.
+So let’s see how to Create macOS Mojave ISO.

 Step One – Download macOS Mojave from App Store